yannn001/VibeY/README.md

    ```

 ## 🤝 Contributing
-We welcome contributions to make Vibey even better!
+We welcome contributions to make VibeY even better!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)